What Is PostGIS?

 now comes packaged with the PostgreSQL DBMS installs as an optional

-- seamless raster/vector analysis support including an easy to use command line raster database loader that supports various types and can load whole folders of raster files with one commandline statement, and really jazzy image export functions to output both raster and geometries as PNG/TIFF and other raster formats.
+- Seamless raster/vector analysis support via the postgis_raster extension including an easy to use command line raster database loader that supports various types and can load whole folders of raster files with one commandline statement, and really jazzy image export functions to output both raster and geometries as PNG/TIFF and other raster formats.

-- The very first version of PostGIS to include address_standardizer extension for parsing addresses into parts, useful for geocoding addresses.
+- Standardizing addresses using address_standardizer extension for parsing addresses into parts, useful for geocoding addresses.

-The PostGIS windows 2.2.0 bundle also includes cool PostGIS related extensions that augment your spatial enjoyment.
+The PostGIS Windows bundle also includes cool PostGIS related extensions that augment your spatial enjoyment.
 In the bundle you will also find:

 - ogrfdw for querying remote spatial data sources.
 This includes curl support so you can query web services such as WFS services as well.